-As set out in the EBA Guidelines38, the management body's39 responsibilities include setting, approving and overseeing the implementation of the overall business strategy and key policies, the overall risk strategy, an adequate internal governance and internal control framework.
-Given the impact of climate-related and environmental risks on these aspects, the management body plays a key role in terms of both its supervisory and its management function.40
+As set out in the EBA Guidelines48, the management body's49 responsibilities include setting, approving and overseeing the implementation of the overall business strategy and key policies, the overall risk strategy, an adequate internal governance and internal control framework.
+Given the impact of climate-related and environmental risks on these aspects, the management body plays a key role in terms of both its supervisory and its management function.50

 The management body is expected to explicitly allocate roles and responsibilities to its members and/or its sub-committees for climate-related and environmental risks.
-Based on the EBA Guidelines, the management body should ensure that the reporting lines and the allocation of responsibilities within an institution are clear, well-defined, coherent, enforceable and duly documented.41 Institutions are expected to explicitly and formally allocate roles and responsibility, as appropriate, within their organisational structure and in line with their risk profile.
-Institutions may, on the basis of the proportionality principle, establish committees
+Based on the EBA Guidelines, the management body should ensure that the reporting lines and the allocation of responsibilities within an institution are clear, well-defined, coherent, enforceable and duly documented.51 Notwithstanding its collective ultimate and overall responsibility for the institution, the management body is expected to explicitly and formally allocate roles and

-37 See also paragraph 30 of the EBA Guidelines on internal governance (EBA/GL/2017/11).
+47 See also paragraph 30 of the EBA Guidelines on internal governance (EBA/GL/2017/11).

-38 See paragraph 23 of the EBA Guidelines on internal governance (EBA/GL/2017/11).
+48 See paragraph 23 of the EBA Guidelines on internal governance (EBA/GL/2017/11).

-39 See footnote 29 for clarification of the use of the terms "management body in its management function" and "management body in its supervisory function" and paragraph 9 of the EBA Guidelines on internal governance (EBA/GL/2017/11).
+49 See footnote 29 for clarification of the use of the terms "management body in its management function" and "management body in its supervisory function" and paragraph 9 of the EBA Guidelines on internal governance (EBA/GL/2017/11).

-40 See also Article 91 of the CRD and the joint ESMA/EBA Guidelines on the assessment of the suitability of members of the management body (EBA/GL/2017/12).
+50 See also Article 91 of the CRD and the joint ESMA/EBA Guidelines on the assessment of the suitability of members of the management body (EBA/GL/2017/12).

-41 See paragraph 67 of the EBA Guidelines on internal governance (EBA/GL/2017/11).
+51 See paragraphs 20 and 67 of the EBA Guidelines on internal governance (EBA/GL/2017/11).

-other than those specifically referred to in the CRD.42 Institutions may consider assigning the responsibility for climate-related and environmental risks to a member of an established committee or may consider setting up a dedicated committee.
-The management body is, furthermore, expected to have adequate knowledge and understanding of climate-related and environmental risks.
+responsibility, as appropriate, within the institution's organisational structure and in line with its risk profile.
+Institutions may, on the basis of the proportionality principle, establish committees other than those specifically referred to in the CRD.52 Institutions may consider assigning the responsibility for climate-related and environmental risks to a member of an existing committee or may consider setting up a dedicated committee.

-Box 3 Observed practice: Setting up dedicated committees
+Box 3 Example of observed practice: Setting up dedicated committees

-The ECB observed several institutions that established dedicated committees as part of their efforts to fully consider climate-related and environmental risks.
-For example, as part of its medium-term strategic plan, one bank is in the process of establishing a committee which draws on internal and external expertise, such as scientists from relevant disciplines, to advise and assist the management body in defining its ESG strategy.
+The ECB observed several institutions that have established dedicated committees as part of their efforts to fully consider climate-related and environmental risks.
+For example, as part of its medium-term strategic plan, one bank is in the process of establishing a committee which draws on internal and external expertise, such as scientists from relevant disciplines, to advise and assist the management body in defining its ESG strategy (including climate-related and environmental risks).
 This includes reviewing its climate-related and environmental risks, as well as related sectoral financing policies, which determine both targets and limits for exposures to certain sectors.
 Another bank has set up a dedicated committee to provide informed guidance on transactions with complex climate-related and environmental implications.
 This committee is chaired by senior management.